Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Introduction

 \section{Introduction}

+\epigraph{In restless dreams I walked alone.
+Narrow streets of cobblestone.
+'Neath the halo of a streetlamp.
+I turned my collar to the cold and damp.
+When my eyes were stabbed by the flash of a neon light.
+That split the night.
+And touched the sound of silence.}{Simon \& Garfunkel, \emph{The Sound of Silence}}

-\textbf{Motivation.} Substantial improvements in speech recognition accuracy have been achieved in recent years by using acoustic models based on deep neural networks (DNNs).
-Nevertheless, current studies as well as our own experience suggest that there can be significant differences in the mechanism of artificial neural network algorithms compared to human expectations.
-This is a very unfortunate situation, as a rogue party can abuse this knowledge to create input data which leads to arbitrary recognition results, without being noticed~\cite{carlini2017towards, carlini2018audio}.
+Substantial improvements in speech recognition accuracy have been achieved in recent years by using acoustic models based on deep neural networks (DNNs).
+Nevertheless, current studies suggest that there can be significant differences in the mechanism of artificial neural network algorithms compared to human expectations.
+This is a very unfortunate situation, as a rogue party can abuse this knowledge to create input data, which leads to inconsistent recognition results, without being noticed~\cite{carlini2017towards, carlini2018audio}.
 As just one example of such attacks, several recent works have demonstrated that it is possible to fool different kinds of ASR systems into outputting a malicious transcription chosen by the attacker~\cite{carlini2018audio,yuan-18-commandersong,Schoenherr2019,qin-19-robust,carlini2016hidden, Abdullah-19-practical,yakura-2019-robust, szurley-2019-perceptual}.